perxpective/Cybersecurity-Therapy/README.md

 # Cybersecurity Therapy
 ## Important Note
 > This repository contains notes from the former Diploma in Infocomm Security Management (DISM).
-The modules covered here may be outdated or obsolete in view of the rebrand of the course to Diploma in Cybersecurity and Digital Forensics (DCDF).
-Please
+The modules covered here may be outdated, obsolete or revised in view of the rebrand of the course to Diploma in Cybersecurity and Digital Forensics (DCDF).
+Please refer to other resources that may contain more up-to-date information and make use of the notes at your own risk.

-Welcome to Cybersecurity Therapy, your place of comfort after another typical day of BS from DISM!
-You can cry, weep and mug in my little safe repository where I sacrifice my blood, sweat, tears (and sleep :D) to create notes that are highly useful for my (and your) own survival in DISM (and to get a decent GPA)

 ## Q: What modules are featured here?
 ### [ST0503 Back-End Web Development (BED)](/BED)